What is special about this event?

 better understand the human mind and will open up new ways of, for example, treating neurodevelopmental, neurodegenerative or psychiatric disorders.

-Is this spring school designed for me?
+Is this course designed for me?

-This annual, five-day spring school is primarily designed for international graduates and MSc. level participants from fields such as Computational and Experimental Neuroscience, Cognitive Science and Psychology.
+This annual, five-day course is primarily designed for international graduates and MSc. level participants from fields such as Computational and Experimental Neuroscience, Cognitive Science and Psychology.
 However, researchers and students from all fields with an interest in computational approaches to the brain and cognitive sciences are warmly invited to join the event and contribute to an interdisciplinary atmosphere.